 You may find that the MacBook struggles under load.
 Where the MacBook Pro has fans that will kick in if you are doing something particularly intensive, the MacBook has no fans, so it will slow down in order to avoid overheating.

 Like the MacBook Pro, there are two sizes of iMac.
 The 21.5in and the 27in models.
 Both have high-res Retina displays.
-Most have quad-core processors (with the exception of the entry-level model, which we would advise against buying because it has a mechanical hard drive).
+In March 2019 most of Apple's iMacs were updated with newer processors, there are now quad-, 6- and 8-core processor options (with the exception of the entry-level model, which only has a dual-core and hasn't been updated since 2017 - and we would advise against buying because it has a mechanical hard drive).
 The biggest difference is really the price.

 If you think 21.5in will be enough (and you can always plug in an extra screen if you need it) the £1,249/$1,299 model will probably be ok, but you would be advised to upgrade the RAM to 16GB and swap the hard drive for an SSD.
 With those upgrades you are looking at spending £1,519/$1,599.

 Like the MacBook Air the Mac mini hadn't been updated in a number of years - until October 2018 when both machines got some much needed attention.